 Writer(s): Jack Norworth/Albert von Tilzer (see lyrics here)

 Peak: 17 US, 12 GA (Click for codes to singles charts.)

 Airplay/Streaming (in millions): -- radio, 0.03 video, -- streaming

-“The unofficial anthem of American baseball” RCG and what has been “affectionately referred to…as the ‘other’ national anthem” SH stands as “one of the most easily recognized songs in America,” SH behind only “Happy Birthday” and “The Star Spangled Banner.”
+“The unofficial anthem of American baseball” RCG has been “affectionately referred to…as the ‘other’ national anthem.”
+SH It is “one of the most easily recognized songs in America,” SH behind only “Happy Birthday” and “The Star Spangled Banner.”
 SH

 Surprisingly, neither the song’s composer (Albert Von Tilzer) nor lyricist (Jack Norworth) had ever seen a baseball game prior to writing the song.
 PS Rumor has it that Norworth’s lyrical inspiration came from a sign reading “Baseball Today – Polo Grounds” which he saw while riding the subway.
 SH

 The song has become a “seventh inning stretch requirement” PS which has been sung at nearly every U.S. professional baseball game for the last 100 years, PS but it got its start on vaudeville where Norworth’s wife, singer Nora Bayes, introduced it.
 JA-188 In 1908 Billy Murray’s recording of the song with the Haydn Quartet became the biggest song of the year.
 WHC Harvey Hindermeyer and Edward Meeker also had top 5 hits with their 1908 recordings of the song.
 PM